CR3XX12/ComparRegistry.n.Examination.eX/.github/pull_request_template.md

 ## Notes

-Mention any limitations, follow-up work, or decisions reviewers should know about.
+Mention any limitations, follow-up work, or decisions reviewers should know about..